-5.0 Claimants who will be assisted to secure or retain a tenancy
+5 Claimants who will be assisted to secure or retain a tenancy

-- 5.1 We will make LHA payments direct to the Landlord where we consider that it will assist the claimant in securing or retaining a tenancy. - 5.2 This provision is designed to aid homelessness prevention work. - 5.3 It is also intended to provide landlords with an incentive to reduce rents to a level that is affordable to customers. - 5.4 For Thanet District Council, which operates a rent deposit bond scheme to assist tenants in securing tenancies in the private rented sector, we will make LHA payments direct to the landlord in all cases where a deposit bond has been paid.
-This will help maintain tenancies for customers.
+- 5.1 We will make LHA payments direct to the Landlord where we consider that it will assist the claimant in securing or retaining a tenancy. - 5.2 This provision is designed to aid homelessness prevention work. - 5.3 It is also intended to provide landlords with an incentive to reduce rents to a level that is affordable to customers.

-6.0 How to request 'payment to landlord' on safeguard grounds
+6 How to request 'payment to landlord' on safeguard grounds

-- 6.1 We will consider all requests to pay LHA to a Landlord that are received from the claimant, the claimant's representative or the landlord. - 6.2 Any request must be made in writing and should be accompanied with as much supporting evidence as possible for us to make a decision.
-A safeguard request form will be available to collect from all council offices and will be available to download from the council's website. - 6.3 Whilst we are making a decision we have the following options: - pay the claimant - pay benefit to the landlord for up to eight weeks, or - suspend payment to both the claimant and landlord
+- 6.1 We will consider all requests to pay LHA to a Landlord that are received from the claimant, the claimant's representative, or the landlord. - 6.2 Any request must be made in writing and should be accompanied with as much supporting evidence as possible for us to make a decision.
+A safeguard request form will be available to download from the council's website. - 6.3 Whilst we are making a decision we have the following options: - pay the claimant - pay benefit to the landlord for up to eight weeks, or - suspend payment to both the claimant and landlord